How Uncontrolled Content Creates Enterprise Brand Risk

 Even well-intentioned employees make mistakes under time pressure.
 They remember the general idea of guidelines but forget specific restrictions.
 They apply their best judgment, which varies widely across individuals.

 Policies work for planned campaigns with review cycles.
 They fail to capture the spontaneous content that defines employee-generated media.
 The format of social media defeats the format of traditional governance.
+This mismatch is a fundamental reason social media governance fails in enterprises that depend on static documentation.

 2. Training Reaches Only a Fraction of the Workforce